The best birthing pool to buy and hire for your perfect home birth

 This birthing pool from La Bassine — created by a mum who had a water birth herself — comes with two handles positioned inside the pool, as well as a pool cover, liner, air pump, water pump, hose, tap connector, floor sheet, debris net, a nylon storage bag and a puncture repair kit.

-Birthing pool hire
+Birthing pools to hire

 Measuring 193cm x 165cm the Regular pool is more spacious for the mother to labour and birth in but does require more space than the Mini pool and therefore also takes a little longer to fill.
 It has an inflatable floor, seat and handles positioned around the pool.